 Silver dollars were not minted as U.S. currency until 1796, but Spanish dollars and colonial dollars were around when Washington was a younger man.
 The grandson of first lady Martha Washington, a widow when she re-married, wrote that a young George Washington had thrown a piece of slate across the river.

 In any case, on February 22, 1936 – the 204th anniversary of Washington’s birth — Walter Johnson successfully threw two silver dollars across the Rappahannock.
 He did it at a spot that was part of Washington’s boyhood home near Fredericksburg, Va., close to where young George supposedly had done it.

-Johnson’s effort drew national attention, including CBS radio coverage and front-page stories in hundreds of newspapers.
+Johnson’s effort drew national attention, including CBS radio coverage and front-page stories in thousands of newspapers.
 He had been enlisted to try to duplicate Washington’s feat as part of a larger day of events commemorating the first president’s boyhood at a farm on the banks of the Rappahannock.